Rensing-Lab/TAPscan-v4-website/README.md

 4. View  TAPscan application
    - By default the application will run at `http://0.0.0.0:8000`

-### Troubleshooting

-You may need to update the permissions of the storage folder
+5. To stop the application
+   - `docker-compose down` (or `make stop`)

+**Troubleshooting**

+If you encounter permission errors, please set the following permissions on the public and storage folders:

 ```
 chmod -R a+rwx public storage